 Private colleges offer a vast array of evening course choices including MBA courses and post graduate offerings as well as other career enhancing courses across the whole range of career options.
 Courses of this type are ideal for those seeking to gain further qualifications and enhance job opportunities.
 Third level colleges also offer similar courses and will have similar admission policies to their day time courses.

 Most evening courses are short term (usually 8 to 12 weeks) and the cost is based on the subject and the materials required for the course.
 They can cost as little as 80 euro for a hobby class and in general are cheaper than day time courses which are more focused on accreditation.
-However even accredited courses can be cheaper when studied by evening, for example, an MBA course is likely to be up to 50% cheaper by opting for an evening part time option.
+However even accredited courses can be cheaper when studied by evening, for example, an MBA course is likely to be up to 50% cheaper by opting for an evening or online part time option.

 CMI (Communications and Management Institute) in Dublin, offers evening courses in everything from Fashion Buying and Merchandising to a Diploma in Criminal Forensic Psychology.
 There are also courses in Management and Team Leadership, as well as a Diploma in Addiction Studies.